ad-si/Rust-Flashcards/cards.md

 . . .

-- The parameters / return types (as long as these are inferrable)
+- The parameters / return types (as long as these are inferable)
 - Curly brackets

 ```rust